Addressing Order Sensitivity of In-Context Demonstration Examples in Causal Language Models: Appendix / supplemental material

 \subsection{Similarities of the Last Layer Outputs of LLama After Fine-tuning with \textbf{InfoAC}}

-\hq{Figure~\ref{heatLLamaInfoAC} shows the heat map that visualizes the similarities of representations of a sample across different positions for LLaMA after fine-tuning with InforAC.
-This sample is identical to the one featured in both Figure~\ref{heatLLaMA} and Figure~\ref{heatT5}.}
+Figure~\ref{heatLLamaInfoAC} shows the heat map that visualises the similarities of representations of a sample across different positions for Llama after fine-tuning with InfoAC.
+The chosen samples are identical to the ones featured in both Figure~\ref{heatLLama} and Figure~\ref{heatT5}.